harsh-2711/MediKart/README.md

 3. AbhinavRaj

 Idea :

+Hume khud hi nahi pata hum kya kar rahe hai :P

-This app is made with a target to provide users with generic medicine instead of branded medicine so that the overall cost spent on medicine doesn't go over-budget.
+This app is made with a target to provide users with generic medicine instead of branded medicine reducing the overall cost spent on medicine.